Time of Use Tariffs Explained

 What does ‘peak usage’ mean?

-‘Peak usage’ will generally be seen on electricity bills, but this will mean different things to different customers, depending on the type of energy tariff.
+You will see the term ‘peak usage’ on electricity bills, but this can mean different things to different customers, depending on the type of energy tariff.

 Peak usage information and costs alongside all other cost details – including other tariffs – can be found on the electricity bill.
 In the case of a household on a single rate tariff, the peak usage component will simply reflect all energy usage (with the exception of a controlled load, if applicable).
 Those on a time of use tariff will see peak usage costs next to off-peak and ‘shoulder’ costs (the time between peak and off-peak hours, if applicable), as well as daily supply charges.

-The below example is an AGL bill for a household with a time of use tariff.
+The below example is an Origin bill for a household with a time of use tariff.

 How to check when electricity rates are peak and off-peak